emqx/emqx-docs/en_US/rule/rule-example.md

 Configure the resource:

-Fill in the configs as following:
+Fill in the configs as follows:

 - DynamoDB Region: us-west-2
 - DynamoDB Server: <http://localhost:8000>